orangecheck/oc-pitch/README.md

-## OrangeCheck — Bitcoin-Collateralised Identity for Every Human, Bot & Machine
+## OrangeCheck — Universal Identity & Reputation, Secured by Bitcoin

 ### 0. The One-Liner
 **OrangeCheck** is the company that created and stewards the open-source [**OrangeCheck Protocol**](https://github.com/orangecheck/oc-whitepaper).
 The protocol lets any username, API key or device ID escrow a live Bitcoin deposit—once—then reuse that bonded identity everywhere.
 Sybil attacks become unaffordable, log-ins become one-click, and reputation is now backed by energy, not paperwork.